No more snoring, just peaceful slumber.

 Several factors can increase the likelihood of snoring and contribute to sleep apnea:

-- Obesity: Excess weight, particularly around the neck.
+- Excess weight, particularly around the neck.
 It can compress the airways and lead to snoring or breathing issues during sleep.

-- Gender: Men are more likely to snore than women due to differences in airway structure.
+- Men are more likely to snore than women due to differences in airway structure.
 Though women and babies can also be affected.

 Complications